Residential Pipeline Rehabilitation Contract Terms & Conditions

 29. ENTIRE AGREEMENT

-This Agreement constitutes the entire understanding between the parties, superseding all prior agreements, representations, and negotiations.
+This Agreement, together with the Proposal, all authorized Change Orders, and the applicable Warranty Certificate, constitutes the entire understanding between the parties, superseding all prior agreements, representations, and negotiations.
 Amendments must be in writing and signed by both parties.

 IN WITNESS WHEREOF